-- ❖ The act of writing an action plan forces us to think our objective through.
-It means: - Being able to clearly and succinctly state each of our goals - Outlining the steps needed to take to get from start to finish - Choosing the strategies to carry out these steps
+- The act of writing an action plan forces us to think our objective through.
+It means: - Being able to clearly and succinctly state each of our goals - Outlining the steps we need to take to get from start to finish - Choosing the strategies we will follow to carry out these steps.